 In addition to his teaching, Steven has led field trips to New York City many times over the years, and hopes to pursue a New York City Tour Guide certification in the near future.
 Steven also enjoys film photography with very old cameras, maintaining his baseball card collection, and avidly supporting his favorite Premier League soccer club, Aston Villa.
 He lives in Vermont, U.S.A with his wife and their four cats.

 My name is Vidhya Aravamuthan.
 I homeschool my children and I teach at the Seasons of Seven Virtual school.
 I received K-8 Waldorf teacher training from Waldorf institute of Southern California.
 I hold a Masters in Engineering Science and Bioengineering.
 I am trained in Indian Classical vocal music.
 I love to tell stories, sing, cook, read, travel and ponder about life's mysteries.
 And, I love to find newer and newer ways to share what I love to do.

 Teaching children in a holistic way - to their head, heart and hands is very satisfying to me.
 Children of today are our future.
 Hence, I believe my life energy is well spent when I can do my little part of nourishing the thinking, feeling and willing spheres of the child.
-We do this in waldorf education by a well thought out curriculum, by seamlessly bringing in art, music, movement, handwork along with the curriculum and, by strengthening the relationship between the teacher and the student.
+We do this in waldorf education by a well thought out curriculum, by seamlessly bringing in art, music, movement, handwork along with the curriculum and, by strengthening the relationship between the teacher and the student.apply Now

 Enrichment is incorporated in your full class experience!